rusriver/nutz/xu/README.md

 ![](2024-09-05-200113.png)

-- `/axu` - main folder for the project XU (an "application"); The "a" is there so that this folder gets sorted on to the top.
+- `/axu` or `/axu_<name>` - main folder for the project's XU (an "application"); The "a" is there so that this folder gets sorted on to the top; one project may have several totally different XUs.
-  - `/bin`
+  - `/ae` - packages, from which an executable files are built; The "a" is there so that it gets sorted up the list; easy to remember: "an executable", "an exe".
     - `/<name>`
     - `/<name>` - where the "main" function is, from which you build the executable file; if your project has CLI tools, they'll be here; if your project has single binary - it'll be here too;
   - `/core` - this is where the very main code is located; the root package of the XU, and a container for domains;
     - `/kernel.go` - a container for all XU housekeeping and all its domains and for the chassis.
       - `type Kernel struct { ... }`
+    - domain_A.go
+    - domain_B.go
+    - domain_N.go
   - `/core-types` - put here any data types, which are integral to the XU and its domains, but you need to pass it via the DI (dependency injections) down to facets and subsystems, and avoid "circular import" errors.
 (Passing the Kernel struct of the `/axu/core/kernel.go` won't work, obviously).
   - `/facets` - facets, it terms of Faceted Architecture (HGFA-2023-DI);
     - `/<name>`